-This leaflet gives a brief overview of problems which may occur with adenoids and tonsils.
+This leaflet gives a brief overview of problems which may occur with tonsils and adenoids.
 There are separate more detailed leaflets on related topics such as tonsillitis, glandular fever and sore throat.

 What are adenoids and tonsils?

-Tonsils are made of soft glandular tissue and are part of the immune system.
+Tonsils are lumps of soft tissue and are part of the immune system.
 You have two tonsils, one on either side at the back of the mouth.

 Tonsils vary in size from person to person.

-A main function of tonsils is to trap bacteria and viruses (germs) which you may breathe in.
-Antibodies and immune cells in the tonsils help to kill germs and help to prevent throat and lung infections.
+A main function of tonsils is to trap germs (bacteria and viruses) which you may breathe in.
+Proteins called antibodies produced by the immune cells in the tonsils help to kill germs and help to prevent throat and lung infections.

 You can normally see your tonsils by opening your mouth wide and looking in a mirror.
 They are the two fleshy lumps that you can see at the sides and back of the mouth.

-Adenoids are also made of glandular tissue and are part of the immune system.
-They hang from the upper part of the back of the nasal cavity.
+Adenoids are made of similar tissue and are part of the immune system.
+They hang from the upper part of the back of the nasal cavity (see diagram).

-Adenoids get bigger after you are born but usually stop growing between the ages of three and seven years.
+Adenoids get bigger after you are born but usually stop growing between the ages of 3 and 7 years.

 You cannot see your adenoids.
 If needed, a doctor can look at the adenoids either by using a light and a small mirror held at the back of the mouth, or by using a small flexible telescope.
 Occasionally, an X-ray is done to determine the size of the adenoids.